kzecchini/dsp/statistics/7-1-weight_vs_age.md

 <img src="img/scatter4.jpg" title="Scatter 4"/>

 >> There is a steeper slope in weights when looking between ages 15-25.
 For older ages, there is a slower rate of increase, and the plot takes on a more curved shape.
-This also suggests a non-linear relationship. <br/>
+This, along with the Pearson and Spearman correlation values, suggests a non-linear relationship between age and birth weight.

-Below is the code used to create these plots:
+>> Below is the code used to create these plots:

 ```
 from __future__ import print_function